iejones/BenchMarks/README.md

 * Change one letter to any other letter
 * All instances of the letter must change
 * Only real words are allowed
+* Scrambling the letters is allowed

-For example, for o->e, woody becomes weedy.
+For example, with e->o, "these" becomes "shoot".

 You have 5 steps.